DAVIARY/wordle/README.md

 You will have 6 guess to get the right word.

 After summting each word, you will see a yellow backgorund on letters that in the word but not in the correct spot.
-And a green groundgrouind on letters that are on the correct spot.
+And a green groundground on letters that are on the correct spot.